2026 model brief

 Should teams standardize on one model vendor or route across several?

-Many teams should do both: pick one default ecosystem to simplify governance and vendor management, then keep a second path for specialized workloads such as coding, multimodal grounding, or price-sensitive batch work.
+Many teams should do both: pick one default ecosystem to simplify governance and vendor management, then keep a second path for specialized workloads such as coding, multimodal grounding, financial research, or price-sensitive batch work.
 The right answer depends on how often those specialized workloads matter.

 Visual source gallery

-These are the current sources behind this page as of 2026.
+These are the current sources behind this page as of May 28, 2026.
 The added depth here comes from leaning on official pricing, benchmark, and model docs first, then adding market-context sources where they help explain the product landscape.

 Best single source for OpenAI pricing and the current OpenAI tool surface, including web search, containers, batch, flex, and priority processing.